ekatralis/PyKLU/README.md

 PyKLU is licensed under the GNU Lesser General Public License v2.1 (LGPL-2.1) (see `LICENSE`).
 This project includes the KLU sparse solver from SuiteSparse, distributed under the GNU LGPL v2.1 (or later) with a static-linking exception.
-See `LICENSE.suitesparse` for the full SuiteSparse license text.
+See `LICENSE_SuiteSparse.txt` for the full SuiteSparse license text.

 ## TODO
 - Package is still under development.
 This README serves as preliminary documentation